www.QuantumBrainComputerInterface.com

 There could be a "Communication Theorem" instead of a "No-Communication Theorem" in quantum entanglement if we could measure and manipulate negative energy.

-Furthermore, the application of negative energy in quantum entanglement could bypass the conventional requirement for Bell state measurement and classical communication, which are necessary in standard Quantum Teleportation protocols.
+Furthermore, the application of negative energy in quantum entanglement could bypass the conventional requirement for Bell-state measurement and classical communication, which are necessary in standard quantum teleportation protocols.

 Speculation #1